mlandth-thu/divingdrake/README.md

 # Diving Drake

 ## Description
-This is a tiny java-fx application that was inspired by the famous game flappy bird.
+This is a tiny java-fx application that was inspired by the famous game flappy bird.<br>
+The drake has to swim against a hefty wind blowing from the north and has to care not to float off the map.<br>
+The drake is following the stream down the river, but must avoid logs crossing his way.

 You can move upwards by pressing "w" and downwards by pressing "s".